erikhyrkas/snakes/training_data/llama-wiki-4.md

 * Bears are excellent swimmers.
 Some even catch fish!
 * They are good parents.
 Mother bears take care of their cubs until they grow up.
 * In the wild, bears can live up to 30 years.

-Note: This article is meant for a general audience and provides basic information about bears.
 <end>